 We acknowledge and thank Ms Angelina Parfitt for her permission to use the artwork in our ESIA promotional materials.
-Ms Parfitt is currently studying at Flinders University in the School of Education, and is from Santa Teresa in the Northern Territory.
-The original artwork is located in the School of Education Office at our Sturt Campus.
+Ms Parfitt is a Flinders University Bachelor of Education graduate from Santa Teresa in the Northern Territory.
+The original artwork is located in the School of Education Office.

 The story behind the artwork

 The circle in the middle represents a place, institution, school or centre where people come together to meet.

 The four lines from the corners to the centre represent the tracks from where the people are coming to the centre and the people going to the centre.